k-r-i-s-t-a/SmartMirror_Frontend/README.md

 This method also installs a backend which can be used with the KRISTA configuration application.

 ## Use pre-build package
-If you want to host the frontend on your own, you can use the pre-build package from GitHub or use the Docker image `@krista/smart-mirror`.
+If you want to host the frontend on your own, you can use the pre-build package from GitHub or use the Docker image `ghcr.io/k-r-i-s-t-a/smart-mirror` from the GitHub container registry.
 ```
 If you host the frontend with the pre-build package, you also need to provide a proxy like apache or nginx.
 The Docker image already bundled this.
 ```
 ```
 The pre-build package and the docker image only provides the frontend.
 The hardware device needs to be configured by yourself.